Home - Bookapy Book Preview

 "None at all until she reported the 'racing' or 'fluttering' when she called me.
 Mild peripheral edema, typical of pregnancy, but no identifiable circulatory problems, with strong distal pulses and good heart sounds."

 "OK.
-Let's get a CBC, Chem-20, ABG, lytes, and start her on IV antibiotics as a precaution.
+Let's get a CBC, Chem-20, ABG, and start her on IV antibiotics as a precaution.
 I'll want to do an ultrasound as well.
 I'll stay with her until we can move her to the ICU.
 Someone page Doctor Kendall, please.
-And page neuro as well, given we don't know why she's not conscious."
+And page Neuro as well, given we don't know why she's not conscious."

 The nurses sprang into action, with one drawing blood, one going to the phone, and the other leaving to get the ultrasound.